ChCh stabbing: No resignations at mental health facility since attack

 Other media have reported several staff members have resigned from the hospital since the incident.

-But a statement from interim chief people officer Te Whatu Ora – Waitaha Canterbury, Jo Domigan confirmed there have been no resignations from the forensic mental health service since the incident.
+But a statement from Jo Domigan, interim chief people officer of Te Whatu Ora – Waitaha Canterbury, which has replaced the CDHB, said there have been no resignations from the forensic mental health service since the incident.

 "We are working with all affected staff and have support in place," she said.